A Legacy of Leadership

 Since then, PRSSA has progressed through the leadership of its past National Committees and the support of leaders like the Champions for PRSSA, the PRSA Foundation and Betsy Plank, APR, Fellow PRSA.

-PRSSA now serves more than 11,000 students at 300-plus Chapters in the United States, Argentina, Colombia and Peru.
+PRSSA now serves nearly 9,000 students at 300-plus Chapters in the United States, Argentina, Colombia and Peru.
 Some milestones in PRSSA’s development include: